Ormuri

-Ormuri (Ormuri: اورموړی Pashto: اورموړی) also known as Baraki, Ormur, Ormui or Bargista is an Eastern Iranian language spoken in the Waziristan region of Pakistan.
-It is primarily spoken by the Burki people in the town of Kaniguram in South Waziristan.
+Ormuri (اورموړی /oru/), also known as Baraki or Bargista, is an Eastern Iranian language spoken in the Waziristan region of Pakistan.
+It is primarily spoken by the Ormur people in the town of Kaniguram in South Waziristan.
 A small number of speakers are also found in Logar, Afghanistan.
 The language belongs to the Eastern-Iranian language group.
 The extremely small number of speakers makes Ormuri an endangered language that is considered to be in a "threatened" state.

 Ormuri is notable for its unusual sound inventory, which includes a voiceless alveolar trill that does not exist in the surrounding Pashto.
 Ormuri also has voiceless and voiced alveolo-palatal fricatives (the voiceless being contrastive with the more common voiceless palato-alveolar fricative), which also exist in the Waziristani dialect of Pashto, but could have been adopted from Ormuri due to its close proximity.

 Classification

-Ormuri is classified under the Indo-European, Indo-Iranian, Iranian, Eastern Iranian, Southeastern Iranian, and Ormuri-Parachi language groups.
+Ormuri is an Iranian language belonging to the Indo-Iranian subdivision of the Indo-European languages.
+Glottolog classifies it within the Ormuri-Parachi subgroup of Iranian languages.
+Similarly, Ethnologue also classifies it within the Ormur-Parachi subgroup, however, places them among the Norhwestern Iranian languages.
+Despite being spoken in the eastern part of the Iranian language area, Ormuri and Parachi share some common islogloss and linguistic and structural features with some Northwestern Iranian languages, such as Zaza, Semnani, Sangsari.

 Language status

-According to the Endangered Languages Project, the language of Ormuri is highly threatened.
+According to the Endangered Languages Project, the Ormuri language is highly threatened.
 The language is used for face-to-face communication, however it is losing users.